samesimilar/samesimilar.github.io/md/nordonpi.md

 *Feedback*

-My website doesn't host comments, so I invite you to post feedback or questions using the *Issues* tab at this [site's repository at Github](https://github.com/samesimilar/samesimilar.github.io/issues).
+My website doesn't host comments, so I invite you to post feedback or questions using the *Issues* tab at this sites's [repository at Github](https://github.com/samesimilar/samesimilar.github.io/issues).

 ![The nord modular editor running on Raspberry Pi](img/nordonpi_nordeditor.png)